lucasscharenbroch/personal-site/content/projects/computer-algebra-system.md

 I found a program for the TI-83+ called [Symbolic](https://detachedsolutions.com/symbolic) that did everything I wanted, so the project essentially morphed into an attempt to port Symbolic to the TI-84+CE.

 Long story short, this is easier said than done.
 The architecture of the TI83+ and TI84+CE is similar but different in a few critical areas.
-TI-OS allows code that changes its behavior (like making a custom function callable from the home screen) through a feature called "hooks", which are essentially option function pointers that are called before/after certain TI-OS routines.
+TI-OS allows code that changes its behavior (like making a custom function callable from the home screen) through a feature called "hooks", which are essentially optional function pointers that are called before/after certain TI-OS routines.
 TI intended hooks to only be used by official "apps", and to enforce this, hooks that reside in user memory (where user programs are executed) are not called.
 "Apps" are stored in flash-memory, and aren't moved to user-memory when executing, so hooks that are defined in apps work as expected.
 The key detail here is that TI ensures that normal users can't make apps by requiring that they are cryptographically signed.